 February 5, 2019

-To answer this question, you need to understand what is really happening in your dog’s brain.
+To answer, “do dogs smile,” you need to understand what is really happening in your dog’s brain.
 The answer isn’t unanimous between experts, nor is it really cut and dry.

-As humans, we tend to equate dog’s emotions and behaviors to those of our own.
+As humans, we tend to equate a dog’s emotions and behaviors to those of our own.
 Have you ever had a bad day and Fido advances to your lap on the couch, in such a way that you feel he is trying to console you?
 Has he retreated from the scene if you find yourself in an argument in the house?
 Dogs read our emotions closely.
 They react to them just as we do our own with their own form of body language.
 This is why you may have noticed that your canine companion regularly makes eye contact with you when you are talking to them, or, like my sweet girl, cocks their head to the side.
 They are intently trying to understand us.
 Some experts believe this is the reason for a curled-lip dog smile.
 Other experts actually believe this is a dog’s attempt at mimicking you.
+So, if your dog looks like a really happy dog, maybe you’re sporting a big human smile.

 But other experts don’t necessarily think this is smiling.
 “Dogs use their bodies to express happiness in many ways, but a true human-style smile isn’t normally one of them,” says Victoria Schade in this PetMD.com article.